 Drop shipping is a hands-free, wholesale fulfillment option available to online sellers of any size, working under a variety of business models.
-In short, the manufacturer fulfills orders on behalf of the retailer and ships them directly to the customer.
+In short, the wholesale supplier fulfills orders on behalf of the retailer and ships them directly to the customer.
 Arrangements are usually made to make it appear that the order has come directly from the seller.
 Retailers are using it strategically to better serve their customers, streamline the order process and generate more revenue.

 Retailers are not only trying dropshipping, they’ve already embraced it as part of their sales strategy and long-term plans to better serve their online customers.
 A recent study, Supply Chain Collaboration in Transformative Vertical Industries, found 73 percent of respondents have been utilizing drop shippers for over two years, and 51 percent have been doing so for over five years.
 It has proven itself to be a better way to do business overall, in a highly-competitive, digital eco-system.
 It can also play a critical role in a lucrative multi-channel strategy.

-Manufacturers and retailers have worked together to develop and maintain better methods of electronic collaboration.
+Suppliers and retailers have worked together to develop and maintain better methods of electronic collaboration.
 They require a reliable way to share information without negatively impacting the customer journey, and ultimately improving it.
 This is often accomplished through third party eCommerce platforms, which sync inventory, streamline the order process, and provide delivery information.

 What Motivates Retailers to Try eCommerce and Drop Shipping?